colleenjg/OpenScope_CA_Analysis/README.md

 ## 2. Installation
 The repo can be installed by running `pip install git+https://github.com/colleenjg/openscope_ca_analysis.git@minimal`.

-Alternatively, the repo can be cloned and used with an environment that meets the requirements specified in `requirements.txt`.
+Alternatively, the repo can be cloned and and installed in an environment.

 This code is written in `Python 3`, and has been tested with `Python 3.8`.

 ## 3. Use
-If installed, the codebase can be imported by running
+Once installed, the codebase can be imported by running
 `import credassign`